dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 `ligero_field_add`, `ligero_field_mul`, `ligero_digest_to_field`, and
 `evaluate_tableau_digest_row`, and `evaluate_tableau_digest_column` over the
 `2^64 - 59` field.
-A Longfellow adapter should only be introduced when the profile moves from this one-row tableau profile to the paper's full multi-row row/column polynomial response layout.
+A Longfellow adapter should only be introduced when the profile moves from this two-row local profile to the paper's parameterized Ligero dimensions and low-degree tests.